gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end_tests.md

 ### Testing code in merge requests

-It is also possible to trigger build of GitLab packages and then pass these package to GitLab QA to run tests in a [pipeline][gitlab-qa-pipelines].

-Developers can trigger the `package-qa` manual action, that should be present in the merge request widget.
+It is possible to run end-to-end tests (eventually being run within a [GitLab QA pipeline][gitlab-qa-pipelines]) for a merge request by triggering the `package-qa` manual action, that should be present in a merge request widget.

-It is also possible to trigger Gitlab QA pipeline from merge requests in Omnibus GitLab project.
-You can find a manual action that is similar to `package-qa`, mentioned above, in your Omnibus-related merge requests as well.
+Mmanual action that starts end-to-end tests is also available in merge requests in Omnibus GitLab project.

 Below you can read more about how to use it and how does it work.